 - A blood sample would need to be taken a minimum of 30 days after the Rabies vaccination

-- The blood sample would need to be sent off for an antibody titre test at an approved laboratory.
+- The blood sample would need to be sent off for an antibody titer test at an approved laboratory.
 If this shows sufficient antibodies, a certificate is issued.
 If not, the pet would need to have another Rabies vaccination and the blood testing process would begin again.

 - The pet would not be able to travel without the certificate, and there has to be a 3 month gap between the blood test and the date of travel.
 Pets would not be allowed to travel before this 3 month gap had elapsed.

 - The pet would also require a Model Health Certificate

 - The pet would have to enter the EU via a designated travellers point of entry, and this location has not yet been specified.

 This potential outcome means that you would need to see us at least 4 months before you wish to travel in order to get the documentation and testing needed done in time.
 This would mean the end of November 2018 for trips taking place at the end of March 2019.

 Currently, all of the above outcomes are possible and should be considered when you are making plans to go abroad with your pet.

 Carrying out the rabies blood sampling should be seriously considered if you would like to take your pets abroad with you after Brexit, so it may be sensible to have the blood test carried out in case we become an unlisted country (potential outcome 3).
 There is, of course, the risk that this will be carried out and then the UK becomes a Part 1 or 2 listed country, and then it was unnecessary.